zostera/django-modeltrans/docs/pages/inner-workings.rst

     with override('fr'):
         print(b.title_i18n)
-    # 'Falcon' (no french translation available, falls back to DEFAULT_LANGUAGE)
+    # 'Falcon' (no french translation available, falls back to LANGUAGE_CODE)

 Django-modeltrans also allows ordering on translated values.
 Ordering on ``<field>_i18n`` probably makes most sense, as it more likely that there is a